MicrosoftDocs/cpp-docs/docs/standard-library/output-file-stream-member-functions.md

 }
 ```

-The `write` function does not stop when it reaches a null character, so the complete class structure is written.
+The `write` function doesn't stop when it reaches a `NULL` character, so the complete class structure is written.
 The function takes two arguments: a **`char`** pointer and a count of characters to write.
 Note the required cast to **`char *`** before the address of the structure object.

 ## The seekp and tellp Functions

 An output file stream keeps an internal pointer that points to the position where data is to be written next.
 The `seekp` member function sets this pointer and thus provides random-access disk file output.
 The `tellp` member function returns the file position.
-For examples that use the input stream equivalents to `seekp` and `tellp`, see [The seekg and tellg Functions](../standard-library/input-stream-member-functions.md).
+For examples that use the input stream equivalents to `seekp` and `tellp`, see [The `seekg` and `tellg` Functions](../standard-library/input-stream-member-functions.md).

 ## The close Function for Output Streams